practice problem 1

 - the Earth is closest to Jupiter

 - Determine the speed of light in a vacuum using Rømer's method.

-The Earth and Jupiter are closest when they're on the same side of the sun.
+The Earth and Jupiter are closest when they're on the same side of the Sun.
 They're farthest apart approximately six months later, when the Earth has moved halfway round its orbit.
-In this same time span, Jupiter as moved just a bit.
+In this same time span, Jupiter has moved just a bit.

 |v = 2.27 × 108 m/s|

 This is off by about 34%, which is pretty good for the year 1676.
 No one prior to this had even the slightest idea how fast light really was.
 It would take almost 200 years to get a value within 1% of what we currently agree to be the "true" value.

 |226,666,666 m/s||= 76%|

 Astronomical distances are so large that using meters is cumbersome.
 For really large distances the light year is the best unit.
 A light year is the distance that light would travel in one year in a vacuum.
 Since the speed of light is fast, and a year is long, the light year is a pretty good unit for astronomy.
 One light year is about ten petameters (ten quadrillion meters) as the following calculation shows.

 Start with the definition of speed and solve it for distance.
 The traditional symbol for the speed of light is c from the Latin word for swiftness — celeritas.